top of page

 In the distance you can see the nearby villages

-This time it was easier to go down the stairs.
-Back on our bikes we needed to descent towards Forbach, which lay 700 meters lower.
-The first part of the descent would have been difficult even when walking.
-It was an long series of loose boulders.
-We both managed to stay on our bike for the whole 150 meters without crashing.
-Later the road was still steep and we had to go slow because we couldn't brake effectively.
+This time, it was easier to go down the stairs.
+Back on our bikes, we needed to descend towards Forbach, which lay 700 meters lower.
+The first part of the descent would have been difficult, even when walking.
+It was a long series of loose boulders.
+We both managed to stay on our bikes for the whole 150 meters without crashing.
+Later, the road was still steep, and we had to go slow because we couldn't brake effectively.
 A bit later was a steeper part, about 100 meters long.
-I went in to it going 40 km/h, continued braking the entire time, and exited still going 40 km/h.
+I went into it, going 40 km/h, continued braking the entire time, and exited, still going 40 km/h.
 I don't know what I would have done if it would have been longer.
-Here are some pictures of the river we past.
+Here are some pictures of the river we passed.

 25_riviertje_edited.jpg